 Final tip, don't shoot at everyone you see.
 This might seem contrary to the point of the game, but whenever you shoot someone it makes a sound that other players can hear and react to.
 Many times I have tried to snipe opposing players, only to get shot in the back.

 Also, if you see players in vehicles, remember that their field of vision is limited so they will have a hard time seeing you.
-Why not just let them move off and get killed by someone else, or kill someone else, or better yet, both?
+Why not just let them move on and get killed by someone else, or kill someone else, or better yet, both?

 Just remember, only shoot when you have an easy kill or you're being shot at.